Bridger median real estate price is $357,563, which is less expensive than 89.4% of Utah neighborhoods and 52.1% of all U.S. neighborhoods.

 Bridger real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Bridger neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Bridger neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Bridger neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-63.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.3% of U.S. neighborhoods.
+69.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Bridger is also pretty special linguistically.
 Significantly, 1.1% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 97.8% of the neighborhoods in America.